techy2493/quickstart-angular-electorn-forge/README.md

 Electron Forge: 6

+### Folder Structure

+### Workspace Root

+This is structured as a multi-project angular workspace with the appropriate build files and subfolders you would expect.

+#### /projects/electron

+This is the main electron application code.

+index.ts (also commonly named main.ts) initializes the main application window.

+#### /projects/my-app/

+This is the mian Angular application and is structured like most other applications

 ### Making it your own

 To start with, replace my-app with the name of your application everywhere it appears.